MRK WP - The WordPress Professionals

 4. Go to the ‘Taxonomies’ tab in WordPress

-When you go to ‘Search Appearance’, there are extra settings.
-While under these settings, click on ‘Taxonomies‘.
-A taxonomy in WordPress is a way to group posts and custom post types together.
+When you go to ‘Search Appearance’, there are different settings.
+While under these settings, click on ‘Taxonomies ‘.
+Taxonomy in WordPress is a way to group posts and custom post types.

 5. Remove archives from HTML titles under ‘Categories’